A heritage bridge

-The people of Morpeth had held meetings as early as 1870 to debate the need for a bridge across the Hunter River providing a connection to the agricultural lands of Hinton from the busy inland dock of Morpeth.
+The people of Morpeth held meetings as early as 1870 to debate the need for a bridge across the Hunter River connecting the agricultural lands of Hinton to the busy inland dock of Morpeth.

-Continual canvassing by the local community led to the first tender being submitted and debate over designs and finance delayed production until 1896 when the first supporting cylinder was laid.
-Because iron and steel were expensive imports, the timber truss bridge design by Percy Allen (1861-1930) was used.
+Advocacy by the local community led to the first tender being submitted, however debate over designs and finance delayed construction until 1896 when the first supporting cylinder was laid.
+Because iron and steel were expensive imports, a timber truss bridge design by Percy Allen (1861-1930) was used.
 It was constructed from local hardwoods that were much stronger than traditionally used imported pines.

-The official opening on Wednesday 15th of June 1898 was attended by 800 schoolchildren and 1,500 other spectators who witnessed the new structure declared open by the Minister for Works, Mr J.H.
+The official opening on Wednesday 15 June 1898 was attended by 800 schoolchildren and 1,500 other spectators who witnessed the new structure declared open by the Minister for Works, Mr J.H.
 Young, and Mayoress Mrs R Sim.

 June 1998 saw the centenary of the Morpeth Bridge and this impressive structure was celebrated with a range of re-enactments including a bridge walk of around 100 children, street parade and ‘opening’ ceremony.
-Descendants of the town officials and bridge builders were present and the Minister for Public Works, Mr Ron Dyer performed the cutting of the ribbon.
+Strong community representation from the Morpeth community and descendents of the original bridge builders were present.
+The Minister for Public Works, Mr Ron Dyer performed the cutting of the ribbon.

-From 1998 there were concerns for the longevity and safety of the bridge.
+However after 1998 some concerns for the longevity and safety of the bridge were being expressed

-It wasn’t until 2010, when a large rehabilitation project designed to save the historic bridge was carried out over a period of seven months, the work being completed in 2011.The timber approach spans, deck planks, kerb and handrail were removed and replaced for a total investment of around $17 million – a huge contrast to the £8000 that was originally spent on its construction.
+In 2010 a large rehabilitation project designed to save the historic bridge was carried out over a period of seven months, the work being completed in 2011.The timber approach spans, deck planks, kerb and handrail were removed and replaced for a total investment of around $17 million – a figure indicative of the scale and value of the work